PixelQubed/sbox-FPS-SDK/README.md

 This repository contains:
 - Recreated Source 2013 SDK game movement code from https://github.com/ValveSoftware/source-sdk-2013
 - Recreated gamerules system, used to handle game logic like multiplayer round system.

+If you wish to use this repository in your own s&box project, we recommend using it as a reference point for your own implementation and not using it directly.
+This repository is in heavy development and its API may change quite frequently.